-- DELPHI was a randomized, double-blind, placebo-controlled, 52-week, Phase II trial in 21 patients, enrolled irrespective of baseline respiratory function and glucocorticoid (GC) use status. - DELPHI-E was an open-label, 2-year extension study for patients who had completed the DELPHI study. - For this analysis, in accordance to international consensus, only data from 11 patients with abnormal respiratory function (<80% of predicted) at baseline were included (Table 1).
+- DELPHI was a randomized, double-blind, placebo-controlled 52-week Phase II trial in 21 patients and included patients irrespective of baseline respiratory function and glucocorticoid (GC) use status.3 - DELPHI-E was an open-label, 2-year extension study for patients who had completed the DELPHI study. - For this analysis and in accordance to international consensus, only data from 11 patients with abnormal respiratory function (FVC%p <80%) at baseline were analyzed (Table 1).